fatimesevilgen/olivetti-faces-random-forest/README.md

-# 🎉 Olivetti Faces Random Forest Classification Project
+# Olivetti Faces Random Forest Classification

 This project aims to perform face recognition and classification on the Olivetti Faces dataset using the **Random Forest** algorithm.
 We analyze model performance in detail with hyperparameter analysis and visualizations.